 The system analyzes facial expressions, speech, and text data to determine seven basic emotions: joy, sadness, fear, disgust, surprise, anger, and calmness.
-In addition, the program conducts sentiment analysis, determining a person's positive, negative, or neutral attitude towards an event.
+In addition, the program performs sentiment analysis, determining a person's positive, negative, or neutral attitude towards an event.
 MASAI can work with pre-recorded materials as well as in real time, including in noisy or poorly lit conditions.

 The development is based on a group of several neural networks trained on multilingual databases with information about people of different ages, genders, and from different countries.
 Some of the data in Russian was provided by young actors from theater universities.

 The MASAI system can be integrated into various types of digital assistants that are now used in many areas of human life.
-For example, in telephone emergency services or psychological support, where emotional artificial intelligence will allow for a more effective response to human needs.
+For example, in telephone ambulance services or psychological support, where emotional artificial intelligence will allow for a more effective response to human needs.

 The development is supported by a grant from the Russian Science Foundation (RSF).